 Choosing a bamboo pillow comes with benefits that include a reduced carbon footprint.
 But how do you take proper care of it?
-The National Sleep Foundation recommends washing your pillows every six months for the one or two years that they should last.
+The National Sleep Foundation recommends washing your pillows every six months for the one or two years they should last.
 But can you wash bamboo pillows?
 And if you can, how do you do it?
-Here are all the answers you need if you're wondering if and how to wash bamboo pillows.
+Here are all the answers you need if you're wondering how to wash bamboo pillows.

-A good night's sleep is essential for the health and wellbeing of any individual.
+A good night's sleep is essential for the health and well-being of any individual.
 Pillows make sleeping more comfortable by keeping your head and spine aligned.
 Choosing the correct pillow to suit your body's needs is important to enjoy the benefits.
 The wrong pillow can cause or aggravate sleep problems.

 Farmers can sustainably harvest bamboo every 3-5 years without destroying soil structure.

-A clean pillow is essential for good sleep and below are the processes, dos, and don'ts of washing bamboo pillows.
+A clean pillow is essential for good sleep, and below are the processes, dos, and don'ts of washing bamboo pillows.

 You should remove the pillowcase and wash it with a load of laundry, preferably other soft beddings.
 Be sure to wash dark and light colors separately to avoid discoloration and stains.
-If the bamboo pillowcase has buttons or a zipper, make sure you fix it before it goes into the washing machine.
+If the bamboo pillowcase has buttons or a zipper, fix it before it goes into the washing machine.

 Another way to clean your bamboo pillow cover is to hand wash it.
 You can do this in a hand wash basin or a deep sink.
-Consider your safety first and keep the water temperature at a degree that is gentle on your skin.
+Consider your safety first, and keep the water temperature at a degree that is gentle on your skin.

 Your bamboo pillow could have a solid or shredded memory foam filling.
 This can influence what washing method is best for you.
 More often, pillows should be hand-washed because it is gentler on the fabric.
 Whether you choose to wash bamboo pillows by hand or use a washing machine, always use warm water.

 Do not use harsh detergent to wash a bamboo pillow.
 Harsh detergents can damage the fiber of the bamboo pillow so use a mild or gentle detergent.
 You mustn't use too much soap.
-This is because regular memory foam is highly absorbent and will retain soapiness for much longer making it difficult to rinse clean.
+This is because regular memory foam is highly absorbent and will retain soapiness for much longer, making it difficult to rinse clean.

 After you wash a bamboo pillow, try not to use a dryer as the dryer heat may ruin the memory foam.
 This is very important if you are drying a single pillow.
 However, if you can not let the pillow air dry and must use a dryer, place a few tennis balls to help keep the pillow in good shape.

-Allow the bamboo pillows to completely dry, using a wet pillow will invite mold and mildew.
+Allow the bamboo pillows to completely dry; using a wet pillow will invite mold and mildew.
 Your pillow might also acquire an unpleasant smell if you use it when it's still damp.